samjian8/samjian8/README.md

 - 🔭 I’m interested in **data analytics, data science, finance, machine learning, and the potential of tech in healthcare.**

-- 🌱 I’m currently learning **Pandas, Matplotlib, Excel VBA, and more.**
+- 🌱 I’m currently learning **Pandas, Matplotlib, Seaborn, Excel VBA, and more.**